jrom876/Person_struct/README.md

 This repository is a Person structure with a C Unit automated test framework.

-Its data structure and basic functionality is defined in personExample.c and personExample.h.
+Its data structure and basic functionality are defined in personExample.c and personExample.h.

 The createHuman branch is used to develop and test new features such as passwords.